 - learning disabilities

 - heart problems

 - mood swings

-Early diagnosis can increase a positive outcome in the child.
+The earlier the diagnosis, the better the outcome.
 Talk to your doctor if you think your child might have FAS.
 Let your doctor know if you drank while you were pregnant.

 - slow rate of growth

 - hearing and vision problems